Fi-schi/StepperDriver-Shield_FRDM-MCXA153/README.md

 # StepperDriver-Shield_FRDM-MCXA153

-This is a shield for the FRDM-MCXA153 microcontroller, developed as part of a project at the Hochschule Wismar, University of Applied Sciences: Technology, Economy and Design.
+This is a shield for the FRDM-MCXA153 microcontroller, developed as part of my mechatronic course project at the Hochschule Wismar, University of Applied Sciences: Technology, Economy and Design.

 The board acts as a carrier for the TMC-2209 stepper drivers and allows up to four stepper motors to be controlled simultaneously.